EldridgeMisnomer/NGen/README.md

 `= [ ] , $ < >`

-**You can only Remap the above characters**, the same ones which have to be escaped, with the exception of the escape character itself `\` and the comment character `#`, both of which can't be remapped.
+**You can only Remap the above characters**, the same ones which have to be escaped, with the exception of the escape character itself `\` and the comment character `#`, neither of which can be remapped.

-*TODO - think about how remapping comments would work, or ensure that it's never necessary???*

-*TODO - Ditto with headers `^` do we need to remap this???*
+*TODO - think about headers `^` do we need to remap this???*

 **You can only Remap to a single character**, not a string of characters; it is impossible to remap `$` to `!%` for example.